sawyerwatts/SawyerCSharpWebApi/README.md

 - Every settings POCO is validated on start up, so running the project will help you quickly identify missing settings.

-### Logging via Serilog

-This template comes pre-baked with Serilog configured as the implementation to the built in `ILogger<T>`, and these settings are controlled via the `appsettings*.json` files.
-Serilog is configured to buffer file writes and to write file and console logs via a background thread.

-### Health checks

-This has an example of setting up a health check, and it maps the health checks to `{baseURL}/_health` (configurable in `Program.cs`).

-### `Accept` validation

-By default, ASP.NET Core will return `415: Unsupported media type` when a request is received in a `Content-Type` that cannot be parsed.
-This template will tell ASP.NET Core to return `406: Not acceptable` when the `Accept` is not supported.

-### API Versioning

-This template will detail the supported and deprecated versions of an API via headers, and it will validate that the version supplied actually exists, especially when using URL-based versioning.

-### Trace/Correlation/Request IDs

-This template will, via the `TraceGuid` class, configure middleware to read in (or if not supplied, create) a trace GUID from request header `X-Trace-GUID`, add it to the logging context so the value is present in logs for that request, load the GUID into the scoped service, and return the GUID in the response using the `X-Trace-GUID` header.

-### Idempotent POSTs

-For background, POST requests struggle with exactly-once semantics as POSTs will attempt to create, but if a network error occurs on the response (or other situations occur), the client will not know if their creation request as fullfilled.
-PUTs are preferable for this reason, but PUTs are not always possible.

-This template will, via the `IdempotentPosts` class, configure middleware to require a `X-Idempotency-Key` request header.
-This allows the template to cache the client's idempotency key (plus their identity and the endpoint they are POSTing to) in order to achieve exactly once semantics for a configurable period of time.
-With this middleware, clients can confidently resubmit (within that configurable timeframe) as many times as needed to ensure their request goes through.
-When resubmitting a completed POST, `409: Conflict` is returned.

-This class tells the SwaggerGen that the header is required for POST requests.

 ### Authentication

 This template defaults to requiring requests to be from an authenticated user